The concept behind trap shooting is pretty simple, right?

 We now know that people used pigeons for target practice long before guns existed.

-Well, starting in the late 18th-century, trap shooters emerged in England from those who sought to use the sport to improve on their hunting.
+Well, starting in the late 18th-century, trap shooters emerged in England who sought to use the sport to improve on their hunting.

-These early trap shooters would place the birds in cages, set them loose once the shooter was ready, take aim, and fire.
+These early trap shooters would place the birds into cages, set them loose once the shooter was ready, take aim and fire.
 The shooters knew when the bird would be released, but not where it would eventually fly.
-That is what allowed them to practice real-life hunting because. technically, it was.
+This is what allowed them to practice real-life hunting, because technically, it was.

 If you want to try trap shooting today – don’t worry – you don’t have to kill any birds.

-The tradition of shooting live pigeons died out during the 19th and 20th centuries as trap shooting became a sport to showcase a shooter’s skill, and not to provide dinner for the family.
-(Several countries and states outlawed the practice.)
+The practice of shooting live pigeons died-out during the 19th and 20th centuries as trap shooting became used as a sport to showcase a shooters skill, and not to hone-in on providing dinner for the family.
+(The practice was also outlawed by several countries and states).

 In the U.S., trap shooting started in the early 1800s.